epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 Primarily, the decision trees within the random forest consistently identify the budget of a movie adjusted for inflation as the most influential dependent variable with a Gini impurity of 0.238.

 The rationale is straightforward.
-A greater movie budget tends to yield superior outcomes in terms of special effects, set design, and the caliber of hired actors that consequently leads to a higher revenue.
+A greater movie budget tends to yield superior outcomes in terms of special effects, set design and the caliber of hired actors that consequently leads to a higher revenue.
 As depicted in the graph below, this positive correlation is readily apparent, showcasing a relatively modest data spread compared to a linear model.

 <iframe src="assets/plots/Adjusted_Revenue_vs_Adjusted_Budget_with_a_Linear_Regression.html" width="700" height="550" frameborder="0" position="relative"></iframe>

-#### Discussion about other influtential variables
+#### Discussion about other influential variables

 In a previous chapter of our data exploration saga, we unearthed a positive correlation between the number of actors and adjusted revenue.
 The symbiotic dance unfolded—more actors, more revenue.

 Our spotlight now turns to the 'Indie' variable, indicating whether a film is independently produced.
 Our previous hypothesis from the observation of the heatmap finds validation.
 Indeed, the variable demonstrates a negative correlation with both adjusted revenue and budget.
-This correlation is in line with expectations, given that independent films often face constraints in securing substantial financial backing, as evident in the histogram plot below where the adjusted budget for independent movies tends to be considerably lower.
+This correlation is in line with expectations, given that independent films often face constraints in securing substantial financial backing.
+We can see it quite clearly in the histogram plot below where the adjusted budget for independent movies tends to be considerably lower.
 As a result, the earlier observed reduction in budget typically coincides with a decrease in adjusted revenue.

 Delving deeper, the impact of independence resonates more profoundly in the realm of adjusted budget (rho=-0.204) compared to adjusted revenue (rho=-0.119).
 This observation brings a glimmer of hope to small cinema producers, suggesting that the reduction in budget doesn't necessarily translate to a proportional decrease in revenue.

-The intricate relationship between independence, budget, and revenue unveils a narrative where financial constraints do not entirely dictate the destiny of independent films.
+The intricate relationship between independence, budget and revenue unveils a narrative where financial constraints do not entirely dictate the destiny of independent films.

 <iframe src="assets/plots/Distribution_of_Adjusted_Budget_for_Independent_and_Non_Independent_Movies.html" width="1000" height="550" frameborder="0" position="relative"></iframe>

 The plot clearly demonstrates what was previously mentionned since most of the observations of independent movies have an adjusted budget that is quite lower than the non-independent ones.

-#### Industrilization of the cinema and monopole of the USA
+#### Industrialization of the cinema and monopole of the USA

 The significance and positive correlation of the variables "Dummy_Language_English" and "Country_USA" with adjusted revenue underscore the dominance of Hollywood in the global cinema landscape from an economic standpoint.
 This suggests that, economically, Hollywood productions and English-language content play a pivotal role in maximizing revenue.
 Therefore, emphasizing the use of the English language appears to be crucial for revenue growth in the cinematic industry.
-Moreover, movies produced in Hollywood leverage a robust distribution network, global communication channels, marketing strategies, and various other factors that contribute to revenue enhancement.
+Moreover, movies produced in Hollywood leverage a robust distribution network, global communication channels, marketing strategies and various other factors that contribute to revenue enhancement.

 In this analysis, we note a slightly negative correlation between the production year and adjusted revenue, which is surprising.
 We initially expected that accounting for inflation would mitigate the impact of the production year on adjusted revenue.